 Email your questions to rfps (at) baltimorespromise.org from Monday, October 21 - Friday, November 15, 2019 at 12:00 PM (Noon).

-To make sure that all applicants have equal access to information about this RFP, all questions asked during info sessions or submitted via e-mail before November 15, 2019 will be answered in a Questions & Answers document.
-The Questions & Answers document will be updated and uploaded twice: November 8, 2019 and November 15, 2019 by 5:30 PM.
+To make sure that all applicants have equal access to information about this RFP, all questions asked during info sessions or submitted via e-mail before November 15, 2019 have been answered in a Questions & Answers document.
+The Questions & Answers document has been updated and uploaded twice: November 8, 2019 and November 15, 2019 by 5:30 PM.

 If you would like additional support with the online application, the Maryland Out of School Time Network (MOST) is offering free, optional opportunities for Summer Funding Collaborative applicants to receive feedback and technical assistance with their applications.
 These opportunities are free of charge and optional.
 Slots are limited and will be assigned on a first-come, first-served basis.